Ha-L0/Ha-L0.github.io/_posts/2022-05-08-[H4]-PG-VULNHUB-dc-2.md

 ```

 Then we are using `wpscan` to identify accounts on the `wordpress` site and perform a brute force attack with the generated wordlist.
-We are using xmlrpc endpoint here instead of the "normal" login page, because in this way we can perform multiple login attemps with one xml-rpc call.
+We are using the xmlrpc endpoint here instead of the "normal" login page, because in this way we can perform multiple login attemps with one xml-rpc call.

 ```bash
 wpscan --url http://dc-2/ --password-attack xmlrpc -P /home/void/Documents/web200/playgrounds/dc2/ourWordlist.txt